 Pūkeko, takahē and moho

-New Zealand swamp hens, like theand extinct , all belong to the Porphyrio .
+New Zealand swamphens, like the pūkeko, takahē and extinct moho, all belong to the Porphyrio genus.
 These types of birds are found all over the world, including Europe, Africa, Asia, Indonesia, the Philippines, Australia and throughout the Pacific Islands.

-is being used to unravel the evolutionary relationships between our native birds and their overseas relatives.
-This approach can give us clues about where the New Zealand swamp hens came from and how they got here.
+DNA barcoding is being used to unravel the evolutionary relationships between our native birds and their overseas relatives.
+This DNA approach can give us clues about where the New Zealand swamphens came from and how they got here.

 Using museum samples